 - 4 cloves garlic peeled and diced

-- 2 inch piece of ginger peeled and diced
+- 2 inch ginger peeled and diced

 - 1 green chilli diced